 American Sign language Manual Alphabet [13].

-American Sign Language is implemented from French sign language which was introduced by Thomas Hopins Gallaudet in United States.
+American Sign Language is implemented from French sign language which was introduced by Thomas Hopins Gallaudet in United States [?].
 ASL is similar to French sign language; individuals who speak American Sign Language are able to effectively communicate in French Sign Language.
 A variation of American Sign Language exits as there are variations between English spoken in England, United States or Australia, there are differences in their sign languages [12].

 Figure 1.
 American Sign language numbers.
 [13]